 5. Other academic records in electronic format include identifying information about the student and the academic record.
 The file is accessible only to staff members.
 Lists of classes, majors, geographical distribution and mailing labels are made available to authorized persons within the college community; printouts are filed in the registrar’s office for reference.

 1. Copies of recommendations to the Career Development Office, law schools, etc. These are accessible to the office staff only.

 2. Information concerning student housing (forms filled out by students).

-3. Student judicial records.
+3. Student conduct records.

 CLASS DEANS’ OFFICE

 Normally, student files in this office are available only to the deans and the office staff.
 Selected information is provided to the premajor advisers.
 If a student withdraws and later applies for readmission, her official file will be reviewed by the administrative board.